mre/workers/README.md

 })
 ```

+### Why Use Polling Instead of LISTEN/NOTIFY?

+`PostgreSQL`'s LISTEN/NOTIFY feature seems perfect for real-time job notifications, but we chose polling with jitter instead.
+Here's why:

+- LISTEN/NOTIFY creates thundering herds.
+When you send one NOTIFY, all workers wake up at once and compete for the same single job.
+This creates database contention spikes that hurt performance.
+- You still need polling anyway.
+LISTEN/NOTIFY isn't reliable enough on its own - notifications can be lost during connection drops or server restarts.
+You end up implementing both systems, which adds complexity.
+- Connection poolers interfere.
+Production deployments often use `PgBouncer` or similar tools.
+LISTEN requires persistent connections, which conflicts with connection pool strategies.

+The polling approach prevents thundering herds through added jitter, works with any `PostgreSQL` setup, is simple and reliable (no missed notifications) and easy to tune for your workload (e.g. few or many jobs).
+Feel free to open an issue if we're missing anything.

 ## Development Setup

 This project uses [TestContainers](https://rust.testcontainers.org/) for integration testing, which automatically spins up `PostgreSQL` containers during test execution.